AuTeLipi/MCP_Server_Selenium_Playwright_QA/README.md

 ## 🌐 **Project Overview**

-This project demonstrates how to orchestrate web-testing MCP servers (Selenium MCP and Playwright MCP) from a unified QA workspace, enabling AI agents to drive real browsers through natural language commands in modern IDEs like **Cursor/VS Code** or AI clients like **Claude Desktop** and **Goose**.
+This project demonstrates how to orchestrate web-testing MCP (Model Context Protocol) servers (Selenium MCP and Playwright MCP) from a unified QA workspace, enabling AI agents to drive real browsers through natural language commands in modern IDEs like **Cursor/VS Code** or AI clients like **Claude Desktop** and **Goose**.

 **Why MCP for QA?**
 - 🛠️ **Standardized Interface**: Consistent API for AI agents across different automation frameworks